pulzze/autoflow-documentation/docs/ids/action-system-get-os-variable/tooltip.md

-Used to get variables from the OS.
+Used to get variables from the Operating System